theliulab/protein_location_prediction/README.md

-# Prediction of protein locations by XL-MS data
+# Prediction of protein location by cross-linking mass spectrometry data
-This software takes cross-linking mass spectrometry data to predict the location of proteins by direct interactions and defined localization marker.
+This software takes cross-linking mass spectrometry (XL-MS) data to predict the location of proteins by direct interactions and defined localization marker.

 ## Python script - One Epoch